shivani1418/Statistics-and-Visualisations/README.md

 # Statistics-and-Visualisations
-Will have python coding for Stats and Visualisation of data.
+Will have python codes for Stats and Visualisation of data.